Hurricane Dorian And The Islands Of The Bahamas

 HOTELS

-Reservation holders should contact properties directly for complete information, as this is not a comprehensive list.

-- Hotels in The Abacos and Grand Bahama Island have strongly advised guests to leave and have assisted in evacuation procedures in anticipation of Hurricane Dorian's arrival.
+- Hotels in The Abacos and Grand Bahama Island assisted in evacuation procedures prior to Hurricane Dorian's arrival.

 FERRY, CRUISE AND PORTS

+- Nassau ports are open and operating on their normal schedule, although cruise line schedules may be altered.

-- Bahamas Ferries have canceled all weekend operations and sailings until further notice.
+- Bahamas Ferries have cancelled all sailings until further notice.
 Passengers seeking further information should call 242-323-2166.

-- Bahamas Paradise Cruise Line's Grand Celebration has canceled weekend operations and will resume immediately following the passage of Hurricane Dorian.
+- Bahamas Paradise Cruise Line's Grand Celebration remains closed and has cancelled September 3 and September 5 sailings.

 - Grand Bahama Island's Freeport Harbour is closed.